psychemedia/storytelling-notes/gawain_ragnell_sovereignty.md

 1 7 Her nose was crooked and turnd outward,

-Her mouth stood foule a-wry ; A worse formed lady than shee Avas, Neuer man saw w^th his eye.
+Her mouth stood foule a-wry ;
+A worse formed lady than shee Avas,
+ Neuer man saw with his eye.

 18 To halch vpon him, 'King Arthur,

-This lady was full faine, But JLing Arthur had forgott his lesson What he shold say againe.
+This lady was full faine,
+But King Arthur had forgott his lesson
+What he shold say againe.

 19 'What knight art thou,' the lady sayd,

-* That will not speak to me 1 Of me be thou nothing dismayd, Tho I be vgly to see.
+* That will not speak to me 1
+Of me be thou nothing dismayd,
+Tho I be vgly to see.

 20 For I haue halched you curteouslye,

-And you will not me againe ; Yett I may happen, Sir Knight,' shee said, ' To ease thee of thy paine.'
+And you will not me againe ;
+Yett I may happen, Sir Knight,' shee said,
+' To ease thee of thy paine.'

 21 ' Giue thou ease me, lady,' he said,

-' Or helpe me in any thing, Thou shalt have gentle Gawaine, my cozen, And marry him with a ring.'
+' Or helpe me in any thing,
+Thou shalt have gentle Gawaine, my cozen,
+And marry him with a ring.'

 22 ' Why, if I help thee not, thou noble King Arthur,

-Of thy owne hearts desiringe, Of gentle Gawaine ....
+Of thy owne hearts desiringe,
+Of gentle Gawaine ....

 At the tarn he finds the Duron,

 23 And when he came to the Tearne Wadling,

-The baron there cold he finde, W^th a great weapon on his backe, Standing stiffe and stronge.
+The baron there cold he finde,
+With a great weapon on his backe,
+Standing stiffe and stronge.

 2 4 And then he tooke 'King Arthur's letters in his hands, wiio thinks